 - View data trends in real time

-- Provide every location with access to the same data and reports
+- Provide every location with access to the same data, reports and reporting tools

 - Create dashboards that display real-time inventory data